 Since her election, Ms. Lockhart has presented two motions in the House of Commons focused on growing the economy and strengthening the workforce in Atlantic Canada, both of which passed unanimously.
 Most recently, her private members motion, M-39 Immigration as a Means of Growth in Atlantic Canada, mandates a Parliamentary study on ways to increase and retain immigrants to Atlantic Canada.

 Prior to being elected to the Parliament of Canada, Ms. Lockhart served as a municipal councillor for the Village of Norton, and as the Director of the Royal District Planning Commission.
 As a member of the greater Sussex business community, she has been a small business owner since 2004, and is a recipient of the Chamber of Commerce Woman Entrepreneur Award.

-Alaina holds a Bachelor of Business Administration with a major in Human Resource Management from the University of New Brunswick Saint John.
-Alaina currently lives in the Sussex area with her husband, Rick, and their youngest daughter, Lauren.
+Ms. Lockhart holds a Bachelor of Business Administration with a major in Human Resources Management from the University of New Brunswick in Saint John.

 Ms. Lockhart has served as a Parliamentary Secretary since 2017, and is currently the Parliamentary Secretary to the Minister of Tourism, Official Languages and La Francophonie.